rockettheme/docs/Docs/wordpress/plugins/rokweather/INDEX.md

 How to install
 --------------
-Installing RokSprocket is just a matter of few minutes.
-Firstly [download][roksprocket-download] the latest version of RokSprocket.
-The package you will download is a bundle containing all the required plugins to get RokSprocket up and running and it is compatible with both WordPress 2.5.x and WordPress 3.x.
+Installing RokWeather takes just a matter of few minutes.

+The first thing you'll need to do is [download][download] the latest version of RokWeather.
+The package you will download is a bundle containing all the required plugins to get RokWeather up and running and it is compatible with WordPress 3.2 or higher.
 It does not need to be uncompressed.

-Once downloaded the package, go into the WordPress Administrator and:
+Once you've downloaded the package, go into the WordPress Administrator and:

 From WordPress 3.x: